Contents

 Further, it’s crucial to note that analog devices are mostly sensors.
 Hence, for the CPU to understand the communication, the analog data must change to digital.

 The counters and timers are vital components of the microcontroller.
-And they are responsible for offering operations of counting external events and time delays.
+They are responsible for offering operations of counting external events and time delays.
 Also, the components offer Clock Control, Function Generation, etc.

 Configuration Bits